 Market Price Collapse

-Flock synchronization — many backyard farmers buying and selling at the same time — can saturate local markets.
-In Davao, a glut of market pigs around Easter (when hog cholera outbreaks often spur panic selling) can push farmgate prices to ₱150–₱160/kg briefly.
+Flock synchronization (many backyard farmers buying and selling at the same time) can saturate local markets.
+In Davao, a glut of market pigs around Easter, or panic selling during a classical swine fever scare, can push farmgate down toward the late-2025 trough of ₱150–₱170/kg briefly.
 Forced early selling at underweight is the worst outcome.

 Why Backyard Pig Operations Fail